GinoGalotti/improv/_posts/2019-03-29-a-chat-with-Tim-Orr.md

 _"Whenever I’m teaching a group of people with different levels of English, I say ‘raise your hand right away if you don’t understand me"_.
 Clarity is crucial when teaching international teams.
 As he said, _"it’s not fun to be in a workshop where you don’t know what’s going on"_.

 Tim shared one of his experiences teaching people with different levels of comfort in English. _"Running a workshop, I identified two people whose English wasn’t great"_, he told me when asked about how to make the experience more inclusive. _"They seemed to struggle with the language.
 I approached others whose English was fantastic, and they were strong improvisers and paired them up"_.
-Explain why you encourage them to work together!
+I agree, explain why you encourage them to work together is very important.
 Helping others have a great time is part of a good improviser’s toolkit!

 It is important that we take language into consideration when planning your first international workshop. _"It’s our responsibility to be proactive and make people feel safe so they can speak up"_, he shared.
 It is important to learn how to make people feel comfortable, both as teachers and fellow improvisers.